Now More Than Ever We Need to be Careful Not To Fritter Our Food

 9. Left over mashed potatoes and peas?
 Make them into patty shapes and fry in some butter for a tasty hash brown.

 10. Save seeds from pumkin and squash before rinsing and roasting (when you are using the oven for something else) for a delicious healthy snack.

 11. Too many tomatoes to use up before they become overripe?
 Dry in the oven and store in olive oil in the fridge or freezer.

 12. Buying cheese in bulk – grate some of it and fill containers and freeze so you always have cheese on hand for toppings or adding to a white sauce.

 13. Left over herbs?
 Chop and place in freezer cubes with olive oil instead of water.
 Ready to use for cooking when needed.

-14. Pesto is a very popular spread in our house.
-My husband invents new recipes all the time by adding different left over veggies and herbs to a base of nuts and olive oil.
+14. Pesto is a very popular spread.
+You can make your own by adding different left over veggies and herbs to a base of nuts and olive oil.

 15. Too much milk and worried you won't be able to use it up?
 You can safely freeze milk as long as there is some space to spare for expansion in the container you use.

 16. Don't throw away the vinegar left behind in a jar of pickled onions but add to some cooked and cooled sliced beets for extra flavor.

 I am sure you can add some more to this list...